mblayman/mattlayman.com/content/django-riffs/2021-09-13-15-user-session-data.md

 If the comparison checks out,
 the user is authenticated
 and the request proceeds as an authenticated request.

-You can see that the session is vital to this flow with the auth system.
-Without the ability to store state in the session, the user would be unable to prove who they were.

-Another use of sessions is found with CSRF handling.
-The CSRF security features in Django
-(which I mentioned in the forms article and we will explore more in a future topic) permit CSRF tokens to be stored in the session instead of a cookie when the `CSRF_USE_SESSIONS` setting is enabled.
-Django provides a safe default for CSRF tokens in cookies, but the session is an alternative storage place if you're not happy enough with the cookie configuration.

 As a final example,
 we can look